nightbot/docs/commands/songs.md

 > !songs request All of me - John Legend

-will request the SoundCloud track of that search if the owner has SoundCloud as the Search Provider.
+will search SoundCloud for a track with the closest name if the channel configured SoundCloud as the search provider.

-**Note**: Because of the full link request, `soundcloud.com` may need to be added as a Link Whitelist in the [Links Spam Protection](https://docs.nightbot.tv/spam-protection/links) if enabled.

 ## Skipping Current Song